RaVeR76/The-Kicks-Fix/README.md

 ## **Database Structure**
 ---
-For my database structure I had to think about this for a while hence why I have added before I'm about to start adding my models to my project.
+For my database structure I had to think about this for a long time before I started my project.
 To be honest it took me while to get my head around it but I think I got there.
 After watching the Code Institute tutorials again, endless Youtube videos and undeniable assistance from my lengendary mentor, I have produced my first Database Schema.
 I didn't lay one out for my MS3 which cost me valuable marks but for this project, I wasn't going to make the same mistake.
 The Kicks Fix Schema is shown below where I have set up 15 models and have shown the various relationships between them.
 I may add more if required as my project develops